 The trip took us through grade 2 and 3 rapids, and was a thoroughly enjoyable experience.
 I never once felt in danger, it really was great fun.
 The Chef really enjoyed the trip as well.
 She’s not a lover of paddling but on this trip thoroughly enjoyed doing that also.
 The latter part of the trip took place during a thunder storm, so we had rain, thunder and lightning to accompany us.
 I think we’ll be looking to do this again, probably on grade 3 and 4’s next time.
 Our biggest regret is that we couldn’t take our cameras with us to record the event.
 Still we do have the opportunity to buy some photographs taken at one rapid by a local photographic studio.

-Later on we walked across the road and booked a horse ride for tomorrow morning.
+Later on we walked across the road to the A-OK stables and booked a horse ride for tomorrow morning.
 I think there may be just the two of us plus the Wrangler; this being the start of the holiday season and things are still pretty slow.
 I did tell them that we’d never ridden a horse before, “Don’t worry about that” we were told, “We’ve got horses that have never been ridden before” I was reassured by that – I think.

 This evening whilst walking past the rear left side of the RV I spotted that the stainless steel wheel trim was missing.
-After hanging on by just one nut for thousands of miles it had finally decided to give up and go its own way in the world.
+After hanging on by just one nut for thousands of miles it had finally decided to give up and gone its own way in the world.
 I’m sure it was on there the last time we filled up with gas which was not so far back, but now it’s gone.

 LOCATION TONIGHT: Snake River Park KOA, 9705 S. U.S. Hwy 89, Jackson, WY, 83001.